 After the Trainer Skills Practicum, you do an internship as a psychologist trainer at the UvA.
 This means that you will directly gain experience as a trainer.
 You supervise the 4-week course ‘Practical Training Psychological Communication’ for second-year students twice, where the focus is on both professional and personal conversation.
 You are responsible for the preparation, the lessons, the communication with the participants and the evaluation.
 During your internship, you will have a supervisor.
 During the supervision meetings, you discuss how the PTPC practice is going and how you can improve it.

 You learn more about the background of resistance and opposition in training situations, group cohesion, group norms, and the development stages of a group and how to respond to this.

 Based on the reflections from the internship period, you will write a paper that examines the literature.
 You will make a critical analysis about your own learning goal that came forward during the internship.

 Developing training courses

 After your internship, you follow the module 'Developing Training Courses'.
 You have now become theoretically and practically acquainted with the profession of a psychologist-trainer.
 This provides the basis to design your own training.
 You go through the development phases of a training course: you do literature research on a social-psychological subject and, based on this, convert learning objectives into methodologies.
 Finally, you give the workshop to your own group so that the script can actually be tested.

 Applying research methods

-This course is designed to support the preparation of your master's thesis.
+This course is designed to support the preparation of your Master's thesis.
 You learn which research methods you can use to conduct research, for example to measure the effect of your training.

 You will conclude the programme by making a Master's thesis in which you do independent research.
-In this way you can immerse yourself and specialize in a subject that is relevant to being a trainer.
+In this way you can immerse yourself and specialise in a subject that is relevant to being a trainer.
 Your research question is about to a scientific topic related to training, which enables you to get expertise in addition to the Trainer Skills Practicum.